 The 1930's

 The 1930s was a period of slow growth, limited resources and the economic uncertainty of the Great Depression.
 Only 9% of camp dwellings were built (tabulated from the insurance valuation files from the early to mid-1950s).
-Other construction of this period included the bridge over Hakalau Stream (1930), a new hospital in Hakalau (1931), the Hakalau Theater (1931), and the new Hakalau Jodo Mission (1936).
+Other construction of this period included the bridge over Hakalau Stream (1930), a new teachers cottage and classroom building for Hakalau School, a new hospital in Hakalau (1931), the Hakalau Theater (1931), and the new Hakalau Jodo Mission (1936).
 By mid-decade, there were more workers than productive work available to be performed, forcing the plantation to reduce hours to keep workers employed.
 By 1937, amid allegation of outside agitators, the plantation was faced with a shortage of workers.
 In addition, the implementation of the Fair Labor Standards Act of 1938, part of the New Deal, adopted an eight-hour day and a forty-hour workweek and, therefore, meant that more workers needed to be hired.
 The increase in workers with their families meant that housing became a more urgent need, although there were inadequate resources available to speed the process along.

 Included in this detailed timeline of the 1930s are excerpts from the annual reports sent to C. Brewer by John M. Ross, manager, Hakalau Plantation Company.
 John M. Ross played a prominent roll at Hakalau, serving as head overseer from 1884-1905, manager from 1905-1942.
 Annual reports provided courtesy of the Edmund Olson Trust Archive.
+Also included are newspaper articles from the period, and photos from the Waichi Ouye Collection, the Bishop Museum, and the Lyman Museum.

 Included in this detailed timeline of the 1930s are excerpts from the annual reports sent to C. Brewer by John M. Ross, manager, Hakalau Plantation Company.
 John M. Ross played a prominent roll at Hakalau, serving as head overseer from 1884-1905, manager from 1905-1942.
 Annual reports provided courtesy of the Edmund Olson Trust Archive.
+Also included are newspaper articles from the period, and photos from the Waichi Ouye Collection, the Bishop Museum, and the Lyman Museum.

 1930

-From the Hakalau Sugar Plantation 1930 Annual Report:
+Excerpts: Hakalau Plantation Company 1930 Annual Report

-Plantation Buildings: We were fortunate to get along without erecting any new buildings for the year. |
+Plantation Buildings: We were fortunate to get along without erecting any new buildings for the year.

 |